ruuddejong-altran/python-c-cpp/docs/example_3.md

 code in the generated `spam.py` file.
 It does not any code for this in the generated `.cpp` file.

-Now all that is needed to finish this is to create the `_operation_wrapper`.
+Now all that is needed to finish this is to create the `_operation_wrapper` function.
 This function must be available both in C++ and Python, so we use the `%inline` directive again.
 But since the `do_operation` function in the library expects